Health-care workers will be vaccinated first. For now, they’re handling a surge in hospitalizations.

 In California, Gov. Gavin Newsom (D) warned that the state’s ICUs were already two-thirds full and could reach 112 percent capacity by mid-December.

 In Ohio, hospitalizations have surged 200 percent since Nov.
 1, said RJ Sontag, the president of the Emergency Medicine Residents’ Association.
-Sontag, a physician who works for Mid-Ohio Emergency Services, said his hospital has been receiving patients from other hospitals that have run out of room
+Sontag, a physician who works for Mid-Ohio Emergency Services, said his hospital has been receiving patients from other hospitals that have run out of room.

 He said it is only a matter of time before his hospital is full, too.

-“It’s an absolutely tragedy and it’s getting harder and harder to cope,” he said.
+“It’s an absolutely tragedy, and it’s getting harder and harder to cope,” he said.
 “As the months drag on, it’s becoming more and more difficult to realize you are the last person your patient is going to see before they go on a ventilator and that some of them are not going to wake up.”

 This week, Rhode Island became the latest state to begin sending patients to a temporary field hospital because of rising demand for beds, as residents received an emergency alert on their phones warning them that hospitals were full.